Gubbio: Geography

 Gubbio is located in an upland valley in the Apennine Mountains, in the northeastern part of the present-day region of Umbria.
 This particular part of Umbria is a transitional area, close to both Marche to the east and Tuscany to the west.
 As a result, Gubbio has historically had strong political and cultural ties to both of those regions.

 The Gubbio valley itself is arranged on a northwest-to-southeast axis.
 A steep limestone escarpment bounds the basin to the northeast.
 Unusually, streams flow through the Gubbio valley in two opposite directions, although both streams ultimately flow to the Tiber.
 These two streams are the Assino and the Chiascio.
 Two smaller streams, both called Saonda, run along the western side of the basin; one is a tributary of the Assino and the other is a tributary of the Chiascio.
 There is no clear watershed between the two Saondas, which may explain why they have the same name.

+The city is traversed by the river Camignano, which nearly divides it in two, though the parts are connected by several bridges.
+Monte Cucco, located a few miles from Gubbio, contains notable caves.

+The urban area is divided into four districts named after their respective churches: San Giuliano, San Martino, Sant'Andrea, and San Pietro.
+Each district has its own banner: San Giuliano bears a falcon, San Martino a crown, Sant'Andrea three ostrich feathers and two clubs, and San Pietro a rose.

 The municipality borders Cagli (PU), Cantiano (PU), Costacciaro, Fossato di Vico, Gualdo Tadino, Perugia, Pietralunga, Scheggia e Pascelupo, Sigillo, Umbertide and Valfabbrica.